-First Advertised during 1952 by the Demco Company, the Sheraton was a direct clone of the long-established 9-inch South Bend and manufactured by G. L. Sheraton at 445 Heidelberg Road in Fairfield suburb of Melbourne, Australia.
+First advertised during 1952 by the Demco Company, the first Sheraton lathe was a direct clone of the long-established belt-drive 9-inch South Bend and manufactured by G. L. Sheraton at 445 Heidelberg Road in Fairfield suburb of Melbourne, Australia.
 Production ran from the early 1950s until, it is believed, 1981 when the Company moved to the district of Knox.
-Used mainly in schools and training establishments - most had a room full of them - around twenty per month were being manufactured at the height of demand.
-Besides the 9-inch, the Company also produced other South Bend models with centre heights of 5.2", 6.5" and 7.5" in various bed lengths and to a variety of specifications - production of these running at between ten to fifteen per month.
-In 1953 a completely different and more advanced model of indigenous design with a 6-5-inch centre height and all-geared headstock was introduced.
-This had a removable gap-bed, took 36 inches between centres and had a 1.75-inch bore spindle running in roller bearings.
-The eight spindle speeds on early models ran from 25 to a very low top speed of just 571 r.p.m., though in later years the option of a 2-speed motor was offered that gave a much more useful spread of 16 speeds that ran up to 1000 r.p.m. and the lathe could be ordered with either screwcutting by changewheels or with a Norton-type screwcutting and feeds gearbox.
+Used mainly in schools and training establishments - most had a department full of them - around twenty per month were being manufactured at the height of demand.

+Another very interesting addition to the range was the Conquest: this retained all the original South Bend 9-inch features save for the headstock, this being changed for a geared-head type (and possibly with an increased centre height).
+Production of these lathes during the 1950s ran at between ten to fifteen per month, though by 1953 a completely different and more advanced model of indigenous design with a 6-5-inch centre height had been introduced.
+This Mk.
+2 Conquest had a removable gap-bed, took 36 inches between centres and a 1.75-inch bore spindle running in roller bearings.
+The eight spindle speeds on early models ran from 25 to a very low top speed of just 571 r.p.m., though in later years the option of a 2-speed motor was offered that gave a much more useful spread of 16 speeds that ran up to 1000 r.p.m.
+In addition, the lathe could be ordered with either screwcutting by changewheels or a Norton-type quick-change screwcutting and feeds gearbox.
 If any reader has one of these lathes, the writer would be interested to hear from you.

 In the early 1970s the 600 Group (owners of Colchester in the UK) took control of the Company and introduced versions of the Triumph, Mascot and the Mastiff that were built at the rate of ten or so per month.
 Although the rest of the lathes were manufactured in-house, the headstocks (with their specially ground gears and expensive "Gamet" spindle bearings), were imported.
 The factory employed between sixty and seventy staff and ran a strong union shop.
 Unfortunately a change in policy by the Australian Government caused the firm to run into difficulties; no longer required to buy exclusively Australia-built machines and with import tariffs removed, customers moved to far cheaper Chinese-built models.
-As a final gesture of despair, the tooling for the 9-inch lathes was sold to South Africa, though what became of it is unknown.
+As a final gesture of despair, the tooling for the 9-inch lathes was sold to South Africa, though unfortunately what became of it is unknown.

-As the 600 machine-tool group also handled, through their founding Selson Company, the import of TOS lathes into the UK - as well as many other world-wide machinery interests - Sheraton developed a close relationship with Demco and leased most of their (usually Czechoslovakian TOS) machine tools from them; in turn Demco (the import agents for TOS) acted as agents for Sheraton lathes.
+As the 600 Machine-tool Group also handled, through their founding Selson Company, the import of TOS lathes into the UK - as well as many other world-wide machinery interests - Sheraton developed a close relationship with Demco and leased most of their (usually Czechoslovakian TOS) machine tools from them; in turn Demco (the import agents for TOS) acted as agents for Sheraton lathes.

 Listed in sales literature as the Sheraton 41/2" (in Australia, as well as England, the capacity of a lathe is given as the centre height, not swing) the lathe was available (as was the original South Bend) in three models: "A" with screwcutting gearbox and power sliding and surfacing; "B" with power sliding and surfacing but changewheels for screwcutting; "C" with changewheels and hand-driven cross feed.
 Drive was by a heavy-duty "B" section V belt, although the original - and to some eyes rather quirky - 2-step V-belt-to-flat-pulley countershaft arrangement was retained to give a total of 16 speeds from around 25 to 1200 r.p.m.
 The spindle was hardened and ground, including the thread on the nose.
 Unlike the highly-developed "super-finished" South Bend spindle, which ended up with a wick-feed supply of lubricant from sumps beneath the bearings, the Sheraton relied upon simple top-mounted wick-equipped oilers.